ttopaz/PersonalSafety-NodeJS/README.md

  mongod
  ~~~

-By default, MongoDB is listening on port 27017, but can be changed in config file.
-Make sure to change the db.js to use the appropriate port.
+By default, MongoDB is listening on port 27017, but this can be changed in config file.
+Make sure to change the db.js to use the appropriate port as well.

 Start MongoDB shell by running
 ~~~